MagicManFoli/ReMailer/README.md

 *Feel free to add functionalities or post issues!*

+[For future Devs: Try using the XING API `https://dev.xing.com/docs/resources`, thats how it's meant to be done]

 ## Installation & Usage

 Download this by "git clone"-ing this repository.
 Follow the instructions below to start it.